Persistence of Heterodimensional Cycles: Introduction

-\begin{defi} We say that a system exhibits $C^1$-robust heterodimensional dynamics if it has heterodimensional dynamics involving two non-trivial hyperbolic basic sets $\Lambda_1$ and $\Lambda_2$, and there exists a $C^1$-neighborhood $\mathcal{U}$ of the original dynamical system such that every system from $\mathcal{U}$ has heterodimensional dynamics involving the hyperbolic continuations of $\Lambda_1$ and $\Lambda_2$. \end{defi} This was the case in the original Abraham-Smale example and in the other examples we mentioned.
-Moreover, it was proven by Bonatti and D\'iaz in \cite{BD08} that any diffeomorphism with a heterodimensional cycle of coindex 1 can be arbitrarily well approximated, {\em in the $C^1$ topology}, by a diffeomorphism with $C^1$-robust heterodimensional dynamics of coindex 1.
-The result gives a characterization of the topological structure of the set of systems with heterodimensional dynamics of coindex 1: this set is the $C^1$-closure of its $C^1$-interior.
-However, the construction of \cite{BD08} uses, in an essential way, the Franks' lemma which is only valid in the $C^1$ topology.
-As a result, the $C^1$-small perturbations proposed in \cite{BD08} are {\em large in} $C^r$ for any $r>1$.
 This leads to the question whether the Bonatti-D\'iaz result survives in higher regularity\footnote{That the $C^1$ bifurcation theory of heterodimensional cycles cannot be straightforwardly translated to the $C^r$-case is illustrated by the result of \cite{AST17,AST18} which shows that the dynamics created by $C^2$-small or $C^3$-small perturbations of partially-hyperbolic heterodimensional cycles of coindex 1 can be very much different from what can be achieved by $C^1$-small perturbations.
 The reason is that the dynamics in the central direction are restricted by the signs of the second derivative and the Schwarzian derivative of the one-dimensional transition map; this signature can be changed by $C^1$-small perturbations but not by $C^3$-small perturbations.}.
-In this paper, we close the question by proving \begin{thm} Any dynamical system of class $C^r$ ($r=2,\ldots,\infty,\omega$) having a heterodimensional cycle of coindex 1 can be $C^r$-approximated by a system which has $C^1$-robust heterodimensional dynamics. \end{thm} \begin{rem} A partial case of Theorem \ref{thm:persis_hdd} can be derived from the result in \citep{DP19} about renormalization near heterodimensional cycles of three-dimensional diffeomorphisms with two saddle-foci.
-For two-dimensional endomorphisms under the partial hyperbolicity condition, the result of Theorem \ref{thm:persis_hdd} is Theorem B in \citep{BCP21}.\end{rem}
+In this paper, we close the question with a positive answer.

+\begin{thma} Any dynamical system of class $C^r$ ($r=1,\ldots,\infty,\omega$) having a heterodimensional cycle of coindex 1 can be $C^r$-approximated by a system which has $C^1$-robust heterodimensional dynamics. \end{thma}